-Healthcare access and quality is the connection between people's access to care, understanding of health services, and their own health.
-Access to healthcare services was identified as a top concern in the Dallas/Rockwall Region KIIs and focus groups.
-One of the most common problems in gaining access to healthcare services was lack of transportation.
-Other barriers identified in the primary data collection are listed below
+Access to Healthcare and quality is the connection between people's access to care, understanding of health services, and their own health.
+Access to health services was identified as a top concern in the Dallas/ Rockwall Region KIIs and focus groups.
+One of the most common problems in gaining access to health services was lack of transportation.
+Other barriers identified in the primary data collection are listed below.